RsyncProject/rsync/rsync.1.md

     This option was added to 3.1.0, so an older rsync on the server side might reject your attempts at fine-grained control (if one or more flags needed to be send to the server and the server was too old to understand them).
-    See also the "max verbosity" caveat above when dealing with a daemon.
+    See also the "`max verbosity`" caveat above when dealing with a daemon.

 0.  `--debug=FLAGS`